We protect student privacy.

 Submit a FERPA Privacy Release request on the eForms tile in CampusConnection.

-The University of North Dakota requires all its employees to comply with all of the Family Educational Rights and Privacy Act, as amended.
-It is good for our students; it's good for us; and it's the law.
+The University of North Dakota requires all its employees to comply with all of FERPA, as amended.
+It is good for our students.
+It's good for us.
+It's the law.

 Whether you are faculty, staff, or students, maintaining the confidentiality of our students' records is everyone's responsibility.